ibm-cloud-docs/cis/tcp-concepts.md

 {{site.data.keyword.attribute-definition-list}}

-# TCP connections and routing
+# TCP connections and limits
 {: #tcp-concepts}

 Transmission Control Protocol (TCP) connections are established between clients and servers when accessing CIS-protected resources.
 When users request a website using CIS, their requests pass through the CIS infrastructure, enabling DDoS protection and enhanced security.